sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ipxe-roms-qemu</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Network boot loader roms supported by QEMU, .rom format
+Short desc    : Network boot loader roms supported by QEMU, .rom format
 URL          : http://ipxe.org/
-Лицензия     : GPLv2 with additional permissions and BSD
+License      : GPLv2 with additional permissions and BSD
-Описание     : iPXE is an open source network bootloader.
+Descript     : iPXE is an open source network bootloader.
 It provides a direct
              : replacement for proprietary PXE ROMs, with many extra features such as
              : DNS, HTTP, iSCSI, etc.
              :